-Candidates are expected to uncover new knowledge through the discovery of new facts, the formulation of theories, the innovative re-interpretation of established ideas or the application of established knowledge in new contexts.
+Candidates will uncover new knowledge and add to the field of education research through the discovery of new information, the formulation of theories, the innovative re-interpretation of established ideas or the application of established research in new contexts.

 Five areas form the basis of study available under the Doctor of Education:

 The degree requires you to produce an examinable portfolio of work that is text based, and may include other communication mediums such as video or online resources.

 You will be expected to participate in research training and development activities, contribute to the research culture at Western, and maintain a professional profile of high standard during your candidature.

 As part of your research training, you will also be encouraged to publish or present your work to the public and contribute to policy and planning debates in your area of expertise.

 Fees and delivery

 Fees: Domestic higher degree research candidates are provided with a funded place in the degree under the Australian Government Research Training Program (RTP).

 The EdD candidature is funded for a maximum period of 4 years full-time, or part-time equivalent.